 My wreath form is completely ribbon wrapped beneath the treat.
-This gives the wire form a beautiful finished look, but also makes the wreath still look decorative with treats removed.
-You can decorate the wreath form differently if you wish.
+This gives the wire form a beautiful finished look, but also keeps things looking decorative with treats removed.
+You can decorate the wreath form differently or leave it plain if you wish.
 To make a similar dog bone wreath:

 - Secure one end of your base ribbon (green on my wreath) to the wreath form with tape.
 You can hot glue, staple, or stitch if you prefer.